 Finally, if you’ve ever tried to access your favorite shows or sites back home while you’re traveling, only to be denied because you’re not in the same country, a VPN can sort that problem out too.

-So which service do I use?
-I’ve tried several, but when it comes down to it, Tunnelbear is the one I find myself using most often, and recommending to almost every traveler.
+So which service do I prefer?
+I’ve tried several, but when it comes down to it, ProtonVPN is the one I now use consistently, and recommend to almost every traveler.

 It’s extremely easy to install and use, on both mobile and desktop, in a way that many competing products aren’t.
 Pricing is on the higher end for consumer VPN services, but there’s a basic free option and discounts for longer subscriptions, and it offers noticeably more than the competition.

-Internet speeds don’t take much of a hit when using Tunnelbear, one account covers up to five devices, and the company doesn’t log any details of what customers do with its service.
+Internet speeds don’t take much of a hit when using ProtonVPN, one account covers up to ten devices, and the company doesn’t log any details of what customers do with its service.
 It’s a winner.

 Best Airport Lounge Access Program: Priority Pass